Quick Answer

 Backfills need the same discipline.
 Your pipeline should recover missed usage without breaking invoices or creating duplicate charges from old events.
 For audit readiness, strengthen logs where possible with tamper-evident, append-only usage records.

 Even a strong rating or real-time metering layer is not enough if usage, invoicing, and payment states cannot be reconciled reliably.
-This pairs well with our guide on Account Reconciliation for Payment Platforms: How to Automate the Match Between Payouts and GL Entries.
+For the reconciliation layer, see Account Reconciliation for Payment Platforms: How to Automate the Match Between Payouts and GL Entries.

 Roll out in phases, but validate the order against your own system rather than treating it as universal.
 The priority is to stabilize usage-based billing first, then add expansion layers only when each prior stage reconciles cleanly.